AmenGemechu/p1/README.md

 # Accessible

- Accessible is a lifehack website that displays all sorts of mobile applications specifically created for people with physical disavilities.
+ Accessible is a lifehack website that displays mobile applications specifically created for people with physical disailities.

  The website is created to inform users about useful applications out there that will help make their everyday lives easier.

-In addition to list of applications users will also be able to find information about app details, functionality and device compatibility.
+In addition to list of applications users will also be able to find information about app details, functionality and device compatibility. along with direct links to the applications.

 ![Website screenshot](https://github.com/AmenGemechu/Portofolio-1/blob/main/assets/images/Screenhot.png)